-- 5. Run systemct1 reboot to reboot the management server node. - 6.
-After the environment is updated, a default /etc/hosts file is created on EMS.
+5. Run systemctl reboot to reboot the management server node.

+6. After the environment is updated, a default /etc/hosts file is created on EMS.
 If you have the high-speed host name and IPs, add them to this file.
+After updating, copy /etc/hosts to all the I/O nodes.

+xdcp gss ppc64 /etc/hosts /etc/hosts

+7. Run the gssprecheck script in the full install mode and address any errors.

+'''

+/opt/ibm/gss/tools/samples/gssprecheck -N ems1 --install --file /var/tmp/gssdeploy.cfg

+'''

+Note: First verify that /var/tmp/gssdeploy.cfg exists and that it has the default entries from manufacturing.
+If it does not exist, you need to create it.

+8. Compare the installed ESS version and levels.

+Compare that the ESS version installed on each node matches the level downloaded and used from FixCentral.
+Also, compare that each core component (non-IBM Spectrum Scale configuration) is xdsh ems1,gss_ppc64 "/opt/ibm/gss/tools/bin/gssinstallcheck -N localhost --get-version" | xcoll -n Compare against the version checked at the beginning of the installation flow.

+- If the version matches with the version that was saved in step 1 of "Extract the Elastic Storage Server software " on page 11, do the following steps. - a.
+Verify the installation by running gssinstallcheck:

+'''

+gssinstallcheck -G ems1,gss ppc64

+'''

+By default, gssinstallcheck runs on all nodes sequentially.
+You can run gssinstallcheck in parallel from the management server node as follows.

+'''

+xdsh gss_ppc64 "/opt/ibm/gss/tools/bin/gssinstallcheck -N localhost" | xcoll -n

+'''

+For more information, see Appendix P, "Running gssinstallcheck in parallel," on page 101.

-After updating, copy /etc/hosts to all the I/O nodes. - xdcp gss ppc64 /etc/hosts /etc/hosts - 7.
-Run the gssprecheck script in the full install mode and address any errors. - /opt/ibm/gss/tools/samples/gssprecheck -N ems1 --install --file /var/tmp/gssdeploy.cfg ı - Note: First verify that /var/tmp/gssdeploy.cfg exists and that it has the default entries from ı manufacturing.
-If it does not exist, you need to create it. - 8.
-Compare the installed ESS version and levels. - Compare that the ESS version installed on each node matches the level downloaded and used from FixCentral.
-Also, compare that each core component (non-IBM Spectrum Scale configuration) is up-to-date. - xdsh ems1,gss ppc64 "/opt/ibm/gss/tools/bin/gssinstallcheck -N localhost --get-version" | xcoll -n - Compare against the version checked at the beginning of the installation flow. - If the version matches with the version that was saved in step 1 of "Extract the Elastic Storage Server software " on page 9, skip to "Check the system hardware." - If the version does not match with the version that was saved in step 1 of "Extract the Elastic Storage Server software " on page 9, run the following command sequence in the specified order: - a.
-Step 6 to step 10 of "Update the management server node" on page 21. - b.
-Step 5 to Step 10 of "Update the I/O server nodes" on page 23. - I Note: Replace CurrentIoServer with gss_ppc64 in these steps.
+- Check for any error with the following: 1) Installed packages - 2) Linux kernel release - 3) OFED level - 4) IPR SAS FW - 5) IPR SAS queue depth - 6) System firmware - 7) System profile setting - 8) Host adapter driver - b.
+If there are any issues reported in gssinstallcheck, perform Step 5 to Step 10 of "Update the I/O server nodes" on page 25. - c.
+If there are no issues reported in gssinstallcheck, skip to "Check the system hardware" and proceed with the remaining installation flow. - If the version does not match with the version that was saved in step 1 of "Extract the Elastic Storage Server software " on page 11, run the following command sequence in the specified - a.
+Step 6 to step 10 of "Update the management server node" on page 23. - b.
+Step 5 to Step 10 of "Update the I/O server nodes" on page 25. - c.
+Proceed with "Check the system hardware" and the remaining installation flow.

+Note: Replace CurrentIoServer with gss_ppc64 in these steps.